finnito/Science/content/11sci/as90930/markdown/assessment-tips.md

 1. Genetics (ext.) – finished in Term 1
 2. Microbes (int.) – finished yesterday
-3. Chemistry Investigation (int.) – we were half-way through this topic when the lockdown began in Term 1
+3. Chemistry Tūhura (int.) – we were half-way through this topic when the lockdown began in Term 1
 4. Mechanics (ext.)
 5. Chemical Reactions (int.)